kerberos-io/documentation/dev/41_machinery/84_outputs/2_TCP_client.md

 # TCP/IP client

-The TCP/IP client will send a TCP package to a server.
+The TCP/IP client will send a TCP packet to a server.

 ## Web interface